-That this horror film is indeed thinking about the economy good on an intuition already familiar to the economists, who have described capitalism and its crises in remarkably similar terms.
+That this horror film is indeed thinking about the economy makes good on an intuition already familiar to the economists, who have described capitalism and its crises in remarkably similar terms.
 ‘Conjure, if you will, a primal sequence encountered in B-grade horror films, where the celluloid protagonist suffers a terrifying encounter with doom, yet on the cusp of disaster abruptly wakes of a different world, which initially seems normal, but eventually is revealed to be a second nightmare more ghastly than the first.’
 This cinematic scenario, invoked by Philip Mirowski in a recent book about financial crises and neoliberal capitalism, is used to describe the cycles of catastrophe and resolution sustained by the world economy over multiple centuries.
-While, as an aesthetic model, the B-grade horror film might provide a populist update of modernism’s Viconian worldview, the B-grade horror film in question here gives that worldview a properly materialist recalibration.
+While, as an aesthetic model, the B-grade horror film might provide a populist update of modernism’s frequently cyclic worldview, the horror film in question here gives that worldview a properly materialist recalibration.
 Because the forms taken by ‘it’ frequently belong to disenfranchised lumpen, and because the film takes place within a GFC-shadowed zone of historically outmoded or offshored industry, we can advisedly speculate on the economic intelligence that informs this anonymous malevolence.
 In its perpetual motility, ‘it’ comes to resemble what Karl Marx famously described as the ‘moving contradiction.’
 While capital, driven by the market imperative, seeks to reduce labor time to a minimum, it simultaneously posits labor time as the exclusive source of wealth.
-It is in this way that production and exchange are forever at odds with each other, and it is through their opposition that capitalism simultaneously undercuts its very means of subsistence and simultaneously produces vast legions of unemployed.
+It is in this way that production and exchange are forever at odds with each other, and it is through their opposition that capitalism undercuts its very means of subsistence and simultaneously produces vast legions of unemployed.
 ‘Forces of production and social relations,’ writes Marx, ‘appear to capital as mere means, and are merely means for it to produce on its limited foundation.
 In fact, however, they are the material conditions to blow this foundation sky-high.’
 If, as Mirowski’s scenario suggests, the horror film is an apposite genre with which to apprehend economic crises, and if this particular horror film gives spectral form to the moving contradiction, the question I want to answer with the present essay is this: why might it have chosen to emphasize, of all the overly familiar and eminently quotable works of literature, T. S. Eliot’s ‘Love Song of J. Alfred Prufrock’?